 If you find yourself with insomnia or unable to reach optimal sleep, reach out to your doctor or adjust your schedule.
 Getting a good night’s sleep is an anti-aging secret that will keep you vital longer because it supports both mental and physical health.

 5. Participate in Activities You Enjoy

 Participating in activities that you enjoy is the fifth anti-aging secret.
 The National Institute on Aging states that “Engaging in social and productive activities you enjoy, like taking an art class or becoming a volunteer in your community or at your place of worship, may help you to maintain your well being.”

 Their studies show that when you participate in activities that you enjoy, you benefit from these four things, all of which resist premature aging.
 By participating in activities you enjoy, you set yourself up for success and:

 - Are less likely to develop certain diseases like dementia.

 - Are better prepared to cope with loss.

-- May be able to improve thinking abilities.
+- May be able to improve mental strength.

+Natural anti-aging tips don’t lie in a single superfood, diet regimen, or exercise routine – they are innate to us as humans.
 The way that you feel can influence the way you perceive aging.
 If you’re working toward your best self by exercising, eating right, avoiding stress, getting a good night’s sleep, and participating in activities that you like, then you will feel accomplished.
-Happiness is the true key to anti-aging, you just have to take the right steps to achieving it.
+Strong and resilient women are everywhere, changing the healthcare industry to meet our needs and prioritize our health at any age.
+You too can take your body, brains, and bliss into your own hands.
+Happiness is the true key to anti-aging, you just have to take the right steps to achieve it.